 The Rise and Fall of Ziggy Stardust and the Spiders from Mars 1972 – TR&FoZSatSfM-1972

 Don’t use personal information such as birthdays, pets, children or maiden names, old addresses, or anything which could easily be guessed by viewing your social media accounts.

 There are a number of websites that will generate strong random passwords for you.
 Some, like Passwordsgenerator.net offer sentences to help you remember the password.
 Most password managers also offer built-in password generator tools.

 If a website offers two-step verification, you should use it.
 Also known as two factor authentication (2FA) or multi factor authentication, this is when a site prompts you to enter a code in addition to your password.
-The code is sent to you as text message which means that even if hackers have your password they are unable to sign in, unless they also have possession of your phone.
+The code is sent to you as a text message which means that even if hackers have your password they are unable to sign in unless they also have possession of your phone.